 Red, White, and Food!
 The weather isn’t the only thing hot this summer.
 Put on some Red, White, and Blue and fire up the grill before watching the night sky sparkle.

 What to Fill Your Grill:

 Eating protein will keep you full and satisfied throughout the day.
-Whether you choose animal meat, plant based protein, or both– popping them on a grill will enhance their flavors.
-Cutting meat into smaller pieces and sticking them on skewers will speed the cooking time and help save plates and utensils.
-It is important to check temperatures so that you don’t end up with food poisoning from under cooked meat.
+Whether you choose animal meat, plant-based protein, or both– popping them on a grill will enhance their flavors.
+Cutting the meat into smaller pieces and sticking them on skewers will speed the cooking time and help save plates and utensils.
+It is important to check temperatures so that you don’t end up with food poisoning from undercooked meat.

 The more colors, the more nutrients!
 Toss veggies in olive oil and seasoning, and grill them for a tasty side.
 Grilling veggies in foil can help prevent them from charring and little pieces from falling into the grill.
 Try sticking them on skewers to create colorful kabobs.
 Good veggies for grilling are bell peppers, mushrooms, onions, asparagus, zucchini, and corn.

 Try grilling some fruit for a delicious dessert!
 Choose fruits that can be cut into large pieces such as pineapples, apples, peach halves, or watermelon.
 Since most fruits are already tender, only grill them for up to a few minutes or until they are lightly browned.

 Grains on a grill?
 This can be accomplished by using whole grain bread, and whole wheat or corn tortillas.
 Choosing whole grain over white/refined grain products will keep you fuller longer.
 Toast them on the grill and use them as a base for your protein.
 Tacos and burgers will steal the show!